ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

 ## Install UrBackup clients in your K3s node VMs

 With your UrBackup server up and running, now you need to deploy the UrBackup client program in all the systems you want to backup.
-Those systems in this guide will be the VMs running your K3s Kubernetes cluster.
+In this guide, those systems are the VMs running your K3s Kubernetes cluster.
 This way you will be able to schedule backup jobs in your UrBackup server to run them on your clients.

 ## Deploying the UrBackup client program

 You need to deploy the UrBackup client program **in all of your K3s node VMs**.
-Since those VMs are Debian systems, you will need to execute the corresponding Linux installer of the UrBackup client in all of them.
-And by _corresponding_ I mean you have to install the correct version of the client, which has to correspond with the version of your UrBackup server.
+Since those VMs are Debian systems, you need to execute the corresponding Linux installer of the UrBackup client in all of them.
+And _corresponding_ means you have to install the correct version of the client, which has to correspond with the version of your UrBackup server.

-In this case, since the UrBackup server used is a 2.5.z version (`2.5.35` was the one deployed [in the previous chapter **G040**](G040%20-%20Backups%2004%20~%20UrBackup%2001%20-%20Server%20setup.md#deploying-urbackup)), you will also require to use the client's 2.5.z version.
+In this case, since the UrBackup server used is a 2.5.z version (`2.5.35` was the one deployed [in the previous chapter **G040**](G040%20-%20Backups%2004%20~%20UrBackup%2001%20-%20Server%20setup.md#deploying-urbackup)), you also require to use the client's 2.5.z version.
 At the time of writing this, the client's latest version is `2.5.29` and you can find it [in this official page](https://www.urbackup.org/download.html#linux_all_binary):

-1. The UrBackup client installer will also install a couple of packages, so it is better to have up to date the references to the Debian packages sources in your VMs.
+1. The UrBackup client installer also installs a couple of packages, so it is better to have up to date the references to the Debian packages sources in your VMs.
 So, just execute the following `apt` command to update those references:

     ~~~sh
     $ sudo apt update